Eli Tomac Wins a Wild 2022 Indianapolis Supercross - Racer X

 Yeah, it was both.
 Sometimes it hurt me and sometimes it helped me.
 It was such a short lap and with what that track does when it breaks down, you can’t really avoid it.
 There’s just guys everywhere.

-Eli, these last couple rounds have been very soft, rutted, very technically challenging tracks.
+These last couple rounds have been very soft, rutted, very technically challenging tracks.
 You’ve been very solid.
 Moving teams this year, getting back to work with Gilly.
 Just curious about bike setup.
 For you, what has made these rounds come to you maybe a little easier?
 What is it that you appreciate about the setup and being on the Yamaha this year?
 Do you feel any advantages on that compared to your setup last year on a Kawasaki?

 It’s been good in all conditions.
 Last weekend it wasn’t near as soft as this weekend, but there were still a little bit of ruts in there.
 It’s just worked in all conditions.
 I haven’t had to really touch much since probably round three or four.
 That’s it.
 We’re just down to a couple clickers here and there for the tracks.
 It’s just a nice position to be in.

-Eli, similar question but on a different format.
+Similar question but on a different format.
 When we started the season off on those hard-packed tracks and everything was so fast and wide open, how is it physically for you when you come here and it’s more technical and you have to be way more precise with your line choices?
 Just physically and mentally, what’s the difference here compared to the west coast?

 These tracks, they just take patience.
 The west coast tracks you can go wide open, you’re drifting around and moving around.
 These tracks, there’s always a fine line of when you can push and when you can’t.
 That’s just the east coast.
 It’s just a different style of track.
 I feel like these tracks my heart rate is a little bit lower.
 I think that’s just because you can’t be Wide Clyde the whole time.